Polync varieties and multiparameter Kulikov models: Interpretation via log structures

 \begin{definition} A {\it Kulikov model} $f\colon X\to Y$ is a relatively $K$-trivial, semistable morphism. \end{definition}

-As noted, Theorem \ref{smoothable} implies that the universal log smooth deformation $X\to \Delta^S\times \Delta^T$ of a $d$-semistable, $S$-colored, polync, $K$-trivial variety is a Kulikov model.
-Furthermore, the restriction to any $S$-dimensional polydisk $Y\subset \Delta^S\times \Delta^T$ in the universal deformation, transversely intersecting $\{0\}\times \Delta^T$, is also a Kulikov model.
+As noted, Theorem \ref{smoothable} implies that the universal log smooth deformation $X\to B$ of a $d$-semistable, $S$-colored, polync, $K$-trivial variety is a Kulikov model.
+Furthermore, the restriction to any $S$-dimensional polydisk $Y\subset B\simeq \Delta^S\times \Delta^T$ in the universal deformation, transversely intersecting the deepest stratum $\{0\}\times \Delta^T$, is also a Kulikov model.